SSN Basic Facts

 Schools starting new programs do not need to do everything at once, but these steps can help:

 Talk to every student about voting.
 Individual peer counseling on voting is fully integrated into orientation to ensure that each eligible incoming student is assisted in registering to vote.
 This happens every year, not only during election years.
 In addition, several convenient campus locations help students register throughout the year.
+Other schools have had success making use of classes that all first-year students take.

 Respect student preferences.
 Students who prefer to vote by mail in their home communities — or by mail in their college community — can be encouraged to request absentee ballots.